-The unfortunate truth is that water leaks on floors especially hardwood floors translates to costly and time-consuming repair.
+The unfortunate truth in dealing with water damaged hardwood floors is that it can be costly and comes with the time-consuming repair.
 Water leaks or floods will not discriminate against what type of floors they damage.
 It makes no difference whether the floor was a one-of-a-kind custom-made hardwood flooring or if it is a low-end DIY snap-together type of wood flooring.

 So what to do when water damage happens to your hardwood flooring?

-First, we assess the water-damaged wood flooring to identify and eliminate any source of moisture.
-Once the source of moisture is removed the water-damaged floor needs to be addressed before further damage occurs.
-In cases like this damage may not only include damage on the hardwood flooring itself but also may include damage to the substrate or sub-floor or finished living space below the floor.
+First, we assess the current state of the water damaged hardwood floors to identify and eliminate any source of moisture.
+Once the source of moisture is removed the water damaged hardwood floors needs to be addressed before further damage occurs.
+In cases like this water damages may not only include damage on the hardwood flooring itself but also may include the substrate or sub-floor.

-Assessing the water-damaged floor means looking out for signs of moisture that can promote the growth of mold and other organisms which increases the risk for serious health problems.
+Assessing the water damaged hardwood floors means looking out for signs of moisture that can promote the growth of mold and other organisms which increases the risk for serious health problems.
 Also, corrosion on metal fasteners such as nails.

 When a wood floor starts to buckle, it requires replacement.
 Buckling of the wood flooring means that the fasteners and adhesives are no longer working. and the system will never return to its original state.

 After the damage assessment is done, we then evaluate the wood flooring materials which include the wood flooring species, cut, profile, finishes, and the installation methods so to properly address the repairs.